Wendy-Ying/Wendy-Ying.github.io/_pages/about.md

 - 2025, **Nominee of Seeking Truth Scholarship**, Southern University of Science and Technology.
 (Top 1+5 among all undergraduates, 5000±)
 - 2025, **Nominee of Student of the Year**, Southern University of Science and Technology.
 (Top 1+5 among all undergraduates, 5000±)
 - 2024, **Student Model of Excellence**, Southern University of Science and Technology.
 (Top 7 among all undergraduates, 5000±)
-- 2023, **Outstanding Student**, Southern University of Science and Technology.
-(Top 489 among all undergraduates, 5000±)
 - 2025, **Guo Xie Birong Scholarship for Academic Excellence**, Southern University of Science and Technology.
 (Top 40 among all undergraduates, 5000±)
 - 2024, **Guo Xie Birong Scholarship for Academic Excellence**, Southern University of Science and Technology.
 (Top 20 among all undergraduates, 5000±)
 - 2023, **First Prize**, Guangdong Province, National University Mathmetics Competition.
 (Top 7%)